jtc27/CV/README.md

 ![alt text](https://github.com/jtc27/CV/blob/master/profile.jpg?raw=true)

 **CV Updated on 3rd January, 2022.
 Happy New Year!**

-**Who am I?** Hi I'm Jacob, an American who arrived in the UK on Sept 2021 to study programming at Maker's Academy.
+**Who am I?** Hi I'm Jacob, an American who arrived in the UK on Sept 2021 to study programming at Makers Academy.

+**What did I do before coding?** I was a teacher for many years.
+From 2015-2021 I taught in South Korea.
+My subjects included ESL, Maths and Science.
+I taught multiple age groups.
+My most recent job was Professor of English at Joongbu University in Seoul, a post I held for two and a half years.

+**Why did I decide to do coding?** At the start of 2021 I thought about a career change and got into coding through online resources.
+I enjoyed it and envisioned myself doing it, which led me to study at Makers.

+Links in this CV
 [Experience](#experience) | [Skills](#skills) | [Education](#education)

-Hello!
-I'm a former teacher who has turned to coding.
-I enjoy creating things with code and I am looking forward to improving my skills.

 ## Projects